BARRISTER & SOLICITOR LOG IN

 Biography

-Leah also has experience of coronial law and was recently appointed to the Coroner’s Service Panel of Counsel.
-She has acted in death in custody inquests on behalf of Interested Parties, such as the Northern Ireland Prison Service, and has previously advised Next of Kin on the merits of applications to the Attorney General under Section 14(1) of the Coroner’s Act (NI) 1959 in respect of legacy cases.
-In addition to her civil practice, Leah maintains a criminal defence practice in the Magistrates’ Court and has previously acted in an advisory capacity to a financial lender in respect of private prosecutions.
-She also frequently appears before the Review Tribunal and the Parole Commissioners.
+Leah further has experience of coronial law and was recently appointed to the Coroner’s Service Panel of Counsel.
+She has acted in death in custody inquests on behalf of Interested Parties, such as the Northern Ireland Prison Service, and has previously drafted advices to Next of Kin on the merits of an application to the Attorney General under section 14(1) of the Coroner’s Act (NI) 1959 in respect of a legacy matter.

 Qualifications

-2020; Doctor of Philosophy (PhD), School of Law, Queen’s University Belfast.
+2024: Doctor of Philosophy in Law, Queen’s University Belfast.
 Awarded with no corrections.

-2015; P.G.
-Dip Professional Legal Studies, Commendation, Institute of Professional Legal Studies.
+2015: Postgraduate Diploma in Professional Legal Studies with Commendation, Institute of Professional Legal Studies.
 Winner of the Bencher’s Advocacy Prize.

-2015; Called to the Bar of Northern Ireland
+• Called to the Bar of England and Wales (Middle Temple)

 Experience